Traveling with an animal at the airport

 In the Terminal

 There are currently three pet relief areas in the secured section of the terminal.
 These units have pet waste bags, hand sanitizer, a paper towel dispenser and trash for proper disposal.

-SOUTH SATELLITE pet relief area is located on the Subway level of the South Satellite near the escalators.
+SOUTH SATELLITE pet relief area is located on the Mezzanine level of the South Satellite near the escalators.

 - CONCOURSE B pet relief area is located across from Hudson News in the Central Terminal, just before the Concourse B exit.

 Outside the Terminal